aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/canvas-manipulation/transformationsxps/_index.md

 ---
-title: Programmatically Transform XPS Documents Using Aspose.Page for .NET
+title: Programmatically Modify Document Layouts with .NET
 linktitle: Transformations XPS
 second_title: Aspose.Page .NET API
 description: Learn how to transform XPS documents effortlessly – the definitive guide on how to transform xps using Aspose.Page for .NET, with code‑free steps and real‑world tips.